top of page

 Cutting zig-zag lines strengthens wrist movement and control, helping children improve their precision with scissors.

-Draw a zig-zag pattern on a long strip of construction paper and let your child cut along the lines.
+Activity: Make a Crown — Draw a zig-zag pattern on a long strip of construction paper and let your child cut along the lines.
 Once complete, they can decorate the strip with stickers and wear it as a crown.

 Cutting Shapes